ryanxingql/rbqe/README.md

 Note 2: the curve may not be smooth, since we have only 5 images here.

-All files above are prepared in [Google Drive](https://drive.google.com/drive/folders/16cAPczm_FQT5-U636QdzUXaQZikc6VeO?usp=sharing) as well as [北航网盘](https://bhpan.buaa.edu.cn:443/link/49EC78C258F9E5462A5F3A58F2EEEC89).
+All files above are prepared in [Google Drive](https://drive.google.com/drive/folders/16cAPczm_FQT5-U636QdzUXaQZikc6VeO?usp=sharing) (Chinese researchers: [北航网盘](https://bhpan.buaa.edu.cn:443/link/49EC78C258F9E5462A5F3A58F2EEEC89)).

 ## Training